atlesn/rrr/examples/http/http_websocket.md

 * If the HTML file is opened in the browser prior to the RRR web server being started, the browser might wait a bit before it tries to reconnect.
 * When the browser has connected, a green box will appear confirming that a websocket connection has been initiated.
-* The client will begin to send 'alive' messages over the Websocket connection, which triggers the Perl5 script to send messages back containing the data from the last received message.
-* All messages received will be logged in the message box
+* All messages received by the browser will be logged in the message box
 * Custom messages can be sent over the Websocket connection by using the provided input form
-* If a browser is disconnected, the Perl5 script eventually detects that no messages is being sent from the browser, and it stops generating messages.
+* Note that in this particular example there is no immediate response by the Perl5 script to a received message, it only generates a message every two seconds

 ## Notes